Johnyboi77/mazesolver/README.md

 Practice Projekt:

-A random maze will be generated, followed by a maze solver algorythm, which is findig the exit within seconds.
+A random maze will be solved by a maze solver algorythm.
+Maze Size = 12 x 16 Cells

+i worked with these librarys:
+TkInter
+time
+Random